joint-hubs/Fraud-Detection/README.md

 # Fraud-Detection
-The model aims to predict fraudulent or suspicious transactions from a dataset of transactions made by various customers with various counter parties.
+The aim of this project is to build a model that can accurately identify fraudulent or suspicious transactions in financial datasets, which is crucial for ensuring financial security and reducing fraudulent activities.

 ## Dataset